Exeter School 11 Plus (11+) Entrance Exam Information

 To prepare for the maths written paper, we would highly recommend using the following practice papers:

-To prepare for the computer-based assessment, which will have been supplied by CEM (the Centre for Evaluating and Monitoring), we highly recommend using the following practice papers, which will familiarise students with the specific question formats that appear in such tests and provide invaluable practice in answering them:
+To prepare for the computer-based assessment, which will have been supplied by CEM (the Centre for Evaluating and Monitoring), we highly recommend using the following full practice and skill practice online tests:

 Our practice tests aim to show what sort of questions were included in Exeter School 11+ past papers.
 The information provided about Exeter School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.